Kibria7533/dev-note/35. setup a kubernetes cluster/README.md

 ### Copy the contents of `/etc/kubernetes/admin.conf` from the master machine to the worker machine
 `sudo cat /etc/kubernetes/admin.conf`

+# And copy that content to worker machine
+`sudo nano /etc/kubernetes/admin.conf`

+and paste

 ### (optional) check the hash of the admin.conf in both master and worker node to make sure that they are identical
 `sudo sha256sum /etc/kubernetes/admin.conf`